 Territory size (foraging range) affects the proportion of an animal's diet that could be affected by minerelated contaminants.
-In the baseline assessment for Meadowbank (Azimuth, 2006), an adjustment factor for foraging range was not applied (animals were assumed to spend 100% of time in the study areas).
-For subsequent assessments, the only ROC assumed to spend 100% of its time in any study area is the Northern Red-Backed Vole, because of its small territory size.
-Canada Geese, and Lapland Longspur are migratory species, and the fraction of time spent in any study area for those species (onsite, near-site, AWAR, Whale Tail site, Whale Tail Haul Road) is estimated at 33%, based on the 2008 Screening Level Environmental Effects Assessment for the Kiggavik Project (Senes, 2008).
+In the baseline assessment for Meadowbank (Azimuth, 2006), an adjustment factor for foraging range was not applied (animals were assumed to spend 100% of time in the study area).
+For subsequent assessments, the only ROC assumed to spend 100% of its time in the study area is the northern red-backed vole, because of its small territory size.
+Canada geese, and Lapland longspur are migratory species, and the fraction of time spent in the study area for those species is estimated at 33%, based on the 2008 Screening Level Environmental Effects Assessment for the Kiggavik Project (Senes, 2008).

-The time caribou spend in any study area (12%) was determined through an examination of collared caribou from the Meadowbank region, which found that any one animal spent no more than a maximum of 12% of the year within 25 km of the minesite (Martin Gebauer and Jason Shaw, personal communication, March 2012).
+The time caribou spend in the study area (12%) was determined through an examination of collared caribou from the Meadowbank region, which found that any one animal spent no more than a maximum of 12% of the year within 25 km of the minesite (Martin Gebauer and Jason Shaw, personal communication, March 2012).
 This is similar to the estimate of 10% used in the 2004 assessment of the Lupin minesite (Golder, 2004).

 For the TSF, time-in-area factors from Golder (2019b) were used.
-While Semi-Palmated Sandpiper are migratory and estimated to spend 33% of the year in the minesite area (Senes, 2008), they are not expected to obtain 100% of their food and water from the TSF, since best management practices are in place to actively discourage wildlife from this area.
-During breeding season, inspections are performed at least once per day, and birds are deterred from the open-water areas of the TSF through the use of personnel presence, decoys, noise cannons, and flares as necessary.
-While bird presence around the TSF occurs for up to 2 weeks in the very early spring, prior to ice-off on natural lakes, very few birds are observed in this area after that time.
-Therefore, the proportion of Semi-Palmated Sandpiper exposure to COPCs originating from the TSF is conservatively over-estimated at 8% (i.e. 4 weeks per year).
+While semi-palmated sandpiper are migratory and estimated to spend 33% of the year in the minesite area (Senes, 2008), they are expected to spend a smaller proportion of this time interacting with the TSF, since best management practices are in place to actively discourage wildlife from this area.
+During breeding season, inspections are performed, and birds are deterred from the open-water areas of the TSF through the use of personnel presence, decoys, noise cannons, and flares as necessary.
+While bird presence around the TSF could occur for up to 2 weeks in the very early spring, prior to ice-off on natural lakes, very few birds are observed in this area after that time.
+Therefore, the proportion of time that semi-palmated sandpiper are potentially exposed to COPCs in the TSF is conservatively over-estimated at 8% (i.e. 4 weeks per year).
 The same factor was applied for all other receptors except vole, based on the ice-free season and that voles are not actively deterred from the TSF as the other receptor types are.

-Risk will be characterized for small-territory ROCs (Northern Red-Backed vole, Canada Geese and Lapland Longspur) for main Meadowbank minesite (onsite), near-site, AWAR, Whale Tail Pit, Whale Tail Haul Road, and external reference locations separately, in order to determine whether those animals choosing territories at any mine-related location are at increased risk compared to those choosing territories at nearby reference locations.
-Exposure data for main minesite and near-site locations will be combined for Caribou because Caribou can readily roam between the onsite and near-site locations in the course of a day.
-Risk for Semi-Palmated Sandpiper is determined due to exposure to contaminants in the TSF only, based on recommendations from ECCC and commitments made during the 2018 Whale Tail Final Hearings.
+Risk will be characterized for small-territory ROCs (northern red-backed vole, Canada goose and Lapland longspur) for Meadowbank minesite (onsite), near-site, AWAR, TSF, Whale Tail Pit, Whale Tail Haul Road, and external reference locations separately, in order to determine whether those animals choosing territories at any mine-related location are at increased risk compared to those choosing territories at nearby reference locations.
+Exposure data for main minesite and near-site locations will be combined for caribou because they can readily roam between the onsite and near-site locations in the course of a day.